Logiqx/gps-details/docs/devices/coros/firmware/3.0808.0/README.md

 Confusingly, the version number for 3.0808.0 was re-used for different watches roughly 7 months apart.

 - 15 Jan 2025 = APEX 2 / APEX  2 Pro / VERTIX 2 / VERTIX 2S
-- 19 Aug 2025 = APEX Pro and VERTIX
+- 19 Aug 2025 = APEX Pro and VERTIX, broken (again)

 3.0808.0 has been tested on the VERTIX 2 and APEX 2 Pro.